cgphamviet/cgreads/README.md

+## Why Choose CGUI?

+CGUI is not just a Blogger theme — it's a performance-focused, feature-packed solution for creators who want their blogs to look professional, load fast, and engage readers effortlessly.
+Whether you're a tech blogger, developer, or news writer, CGUI gives you all the tools you need to build a powerful online presence.

+### Key Benefits:

+* ### 🚀 Lightning-Fast Performance
+  Built with optimized code and minimal dependencies, Plus UI ensures your blog loads instantly, offering a seamless user experience and better SEO rankings.

+* ### 📱 Modern & Responsive Design
+  Whether it's a phone, tablet, or desktop, Plus UI adapts perfectly to every screen, keeping your content clean and accessible everywhere.

+* ### ⚙️ Powerful Customization Options
+  Customize almost everything from layout structure to theme color directly from Blogger’s layout editor or theme customizer.

+* ### 🛠️ Built for Creators
+  Designed for bloggers, content writers, and developers alike, Plus UI makes it easy to publish, organize, and present content beautifully.

+* ### 📱 First-Class PWA Support
+  Plus UI is the first Blogger theme to natively support Progressive Web App features, including installable app experience (excluding offline page and push notifications).

 ## Contact

 If you have any further questions regarding the template, feel free to reach us through any of the followings: